KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

 This all sounds very complicated, but using SQL pattern matching it is very easy to find these customers!

-Estimated Lab Time: 25 minutes

-### Objectives

-- Understand that many data sets have patterns

-- Learn how to write simple MATCH_RECOGNIZE queries

-- Learn how to use built-in pattern matching measures

-- Learn how to define frequency criteria for patterns

-- Learn how to define search criteria for patterns

 ## STEP 1 -  Identifying The Customers Who Watch Family Movies